 For review articles that summarize the state of research in a topic, you can search for "Review Article" in EconLit.
 Also, the Journal of Economic Literature and the Journal of Economic Perspectives are excellent starting points for readable overviews of economic research.

-If the "Get It @ R" button does not work, you can try the Electronic Journals A-Z list or search for individual journal titles (do not use the article title) in the Library Catalog.
+You can look up journals by their titles in the Library Catalog (use the "Journals" tab at the top).
 Almost all of our current subscriptions to economics journals are electronic, but the further back in time an article is, the less likely it is to be available electronically.

-If you cannot find an electronic copy, and the Libraries have a print copy of the journal, you can use the "Article Delivery" button in the Library Catalog to request the article.
-We will send you a scanned PDF of the item.
+If you cannot find an electronic copy, and the Libraries have a print copy of the journal, you can use request options in the Library Catalog to get a scanned PDF of the item.

 If the journal is not held at Rutgers, use the Interlibrary Loan form to request the article.
 We will find a library that has it, and send you the scanned PDF.